Price Earnings Ratio (P/E)

 A rising ratio is usually an indication that the market believes in a company’s ability to increase its future earnings.

-You should recognize, however, that if a firm’s P/E ratio is already quite high, its earnings picture may continue to improve, but there’s less chance that its stock price will continue to increase.
+You should recognize, however, that if a firm’s price to earnings ratio is already quite high, its earnings picture may continue to improve, but there’s less chance that its stock price will continue to increase.

-Making use of the P/E ratio can be a tricky task if the shares of the business you’re evaluating have been fluctuating severely in price over the short-term.
+Making use of the price to earnings ratio can be a tricky task if the shares of the business you’re evaluating have been fluctuating severely in price over the short-term.

 This is often the case whenever there are rumors involving a company’s management, financial strategy, or future performance.